uu-core/project2023/README.md

 Raspberry Pi Pico SDK, cmake and arm-none-eabi-gcc have to be installed for building and flashing the application code.
 <br>Please follow the installation guidance in [Getting started with Rasberry Pi Pico](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf).
 <br>Using Visual Studio Code is recommended.

-#### Comment
-We recommend using the Raspberry Pi Pico SDK over Zephyr and Contiki for this project, since it integrates the required PIO toolchain.
-An example of using the PIO with Zephyr can be seen in the [pull request 44316](https://github.com/zephyrproject-rtos/zephyr/pull/44316/files), which is based on pre-assembling the state-machine with `pioasm` since the tool is not integrated to Zephyr.
-(This problem is reduced when using `project_pico_libs/backscatter.c`, since it directly generates the state-machine binary).